DelphiWorlds/HowTo/Solutions/AddSwiftSupport/Readme.md

 ## Description

-Some newer third-party iOS SDKs such as Firebase require files from Xcode for compatibility with Swift.
+Some newer third-party iOS SDKs such as Firebase from v9.0.0 onwards require files from Xcode for compatibility with Swift.
 This is done via the SDK Manager in Delphi

 ## Steps